-On May 9, 2012, certain executive officers, including Messrs.
-Lombardi, Connors, Parkinson, and Cowley, and additional employees of the Company received grants of stock options for a specified number of shares with an exercise price of \$13.24.
+On May 14, 2013, the executive officers, including Messrs.
+Mannelly, Lombardi, Connors, Parkinson and Cowley, and additional employees of the Company received grants of stock options for a specified number of shares with an exercise price of \$29.94.
 The stock options vest in three equal annual installments commencing on the one-year anniversary of the date of grant.
 The term of the stock options is ten years from the date of grant.
-On August 6, 2012, Mr. Mannelly also received a grant of stock options with the same vesting requirements.